FallDownTheSystem/modern-js/src/pages/new-es-features.md

 ::: c box info WeakMap

-The [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) object is a collection of key/value pairs in which the keys are objects only and the values can be arbitrary values.
+The [`WeakMap`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/WeakMap) object is a collection of key/value pairs in which the keys are objects only, and the values can be arbitrary values.
 The object references in the keys are held weakly, meaning that they are a target of garbage collection (GC) if there is no other reference to the object anymore.
 The WeakMap API is the same as the Map API.

 One difference to Map objects is that WeakMap keys are not enumerable (i.e., there is no method giving you a list of the keys).
 If they were, the list would depend on the state of garbage collection, introducing non-determinism.